 If you don’t have any “fancy” cake stands, you can also opt for an airtight storage container that is big enough to accommodate your German Chocolate Cake.

-When appropriately stored at room temperature, German Chocolate Cake can easily last up to five days.
+When appropriately stored at room temperature, German Chocolate Cake lasts up to five days easily.

 Storing in the Fridge